 Between then and the pandemic, I was researching the application of machine learning methods to value appropriation frameworks to increase collaboration amongst high-tech manufacturing firms, and its role in the digital transformation of traditional industries.

-Projects included leveraging earthquake warning infrastructure for high-tech ecosystem build out, consumer IoT to stabilize Taiwan’s power grid, and incorporating IoT in dairy production to stabilize prices and enable a new premium milk category.
+Projects included leveraging earthquake warning infrastructure for high-tech ecosystem build out, consumer IoT to stabilize Taiwan’s power grid, and incorporating IoT in dairy production to stabilize prices.

 PAPERS, PRESENTATIONS, INVITED SPEECHES